quarter-on-causality/quarter-on-causality.github.io/_pages/home_analysis.md

           </div>
           <div id="dmb-bio" class="panel-collapse collapse in"><div class="panel-body">
             <p class="speaker-bio">
-            Eric Gaussier is a Professor of Computer Science at University Grenoble Alps and Director of the Grenoble Interdisciplinary Institute in Artificial Intelligence.
+            Eric Gaussier is a professor of Computer Science at University Grenoble Alps and Director of the Grenoble Interdisciplinary Institute in Artificial Intelligence.
 His research lies at the intersection machine learning, information retrieval and computational linguistics.
 The data on which he has primarily worked are large-scale, multi-lingual collections and he is particularly interested in theoretical models that explain and take into account the properties of the collections considered, and in large-scale, practical implementations of these models.
 He has also been interested in modeling how (textual) information is shared in social (content) networks, and how such networks evolve over time.
 He has also worked on improving job scheduling techniques through machine learning, and in learning representations for different types of sequences, as texts and time series.
             </p>
           </div></div>
         </div>